globalportcongestion/blog/intro.md

 # Introduction

-This website is used to present the latest progress of our group's research and to share our findings and related data.
-If you are inspired by our research, we would be happy to have you cite our articles.
+This website is used to present the latest progress of our research, and to share findings and related data.
+If you are interested in our research and are looking for collaboration, please get in touch.

 ```{tableofcontents}
 ```